-While certain groups may have primary ownership of certain climate-related responsibilities, collaboration on these efforts is driven in part by our GHG/Methane Reduction Team and our ESG Advisory Council.
+While certain groups may have primary ownership of certain climate-related responsibilities, collaboration on these efforts is driven in part by our GHG/Methane Reduction team and our ESG Advisory Council.
 These groups bring together a broad coalition of internal stakeholders across disciplines to assist with the company's assessment of climate-related risks and opportunities.

-In 2021, Antero Midstream launched an ESG Advisory Council - a cross-disciplinary group of subject matter experts that assesses and manages ESG (including climate change) risks, opportunities and strategies.
-The committee reports directly to the Executive Leadership Team, which includes Antero's CEO, and has broad access to company resources.
+In 2021, Antero Midstream launched an ESG Advisory Council - a cross-disciplinary group of subject matter experts that assesses and manages ESG (including climate) risks, opportunities and strategies.
+The committee reports directly to the Executive Leadership team, which includes our CEO, and has broad access to company resources.